 Within a few years the curriculum and school building grew substantially whereby young people were attending JTEC on a full-time basis as an alternative to their 3rd and 4th years of secondary education.
 In 2006, two new schools were opened in Clydebank (CTEC) and Greenock (GTEC) offering similar day education placements for young people in those local authority and surrounding areas.
 The three schools were combined in 2011 and based at the Clydebank site.

 In June 2014, the school changed ownership and appointed a new board of directors.
 The decision was then made to relocate the school in Paisley, Renfrewshire with a new name and new developmental focus – Mirren Park School was born!
-The school is now a social enterprise (not for profit) and will look to forge close partnership links with organisations such as Colleges, local authority education, employability and social work provisions and local businesses / organisations.
+The school has forged close partnership links with organisations such as Colleges, local authority education, employability and social work provisions and local businesses and children’s services organisations.